Blog

 Conclusion

-The terrifying, 3:00 AM siren of a vomiting cat is rarely a malicious attempt to wake you up or ruin your favorite rug.
-It is a complex reflex driven by the sudden, overwhelming nausea transmitted via the vagus nerve, combined with a deep evolutionary instinct to alert their human bodyguard that they are momentarily vulnerable.
-If it happens once a month, keep the carpet cleaner handy.
-If it happens weekly, schedule a veterinary blood panel immediately.
+The 3:00 AM vomiting siren is rarely a deliberate attempt to wake you up or ruin your rug.
+It is a reflex driven by sudden, overwhelming nausea transmitted via the vagus nerve, combined with a deep evolutionary instinct to alert a trusted companion that the cat is momentarily vulnerable.
+If it happens once a month, keep the carpet cleaner nearby.
+If it happens weekly, schedule a veterinary blood panel.